The Inverse Problem for Single Trajectories of Rough Differential Equations: Numerical Algorithms

-\begin{remark} Algorithm \ref{alg: sig} assumed that $\hat{X}$ is completely unknown.
-However, there are many examples where some coordinates of $\hat{X}$ might be known (e.g. when \eqref{eq:main} has a drift).
-In that case, the algorithm remains the same, with the It\^o and inverse It\^o maps restricted to the unknown coordinates of $\hat{X}$. \end{remark}
+\begin{remark} Algorithm \ref{alg: sig} assumes that the solution to the discrete inverse problem $\hat{X}^\delta$ is completely unknown.
+However, there are many examples where some coordinates of $\hat{X}^\delta$ might be known (e.g. when \eqref{eq:main} has a drift or when some coordinates are sampled from the distribution -- see remark \ref{rmk: uneven dimensions}).
+In that case, the algorithm remains the same except that we can initialize the known coordinates correctly. \end{remark}

-While the description above explains the intuition behind the algorithm, it is not very practical to implement.
+Although the above description explains the intuition behind the algorithm, it is not very easy to implement.
 However, it can be simplified by using the piecewise linear assumption on $\tilde{X}(n)$.
 We can write

-The following proposition gives an equivalent way of expressing algorithm \ref{alg: sig} as an update on vector ${\bf \tilde{c}}(n)= (\tilde{c}(n)_k)_{k=1}^N$.
+The following proposition gives an equivalent way of expressing algorithm \ref{alg: sig} as an update on vector ${\bf \tilde{c}}(n)= (\tilde{c}(n)_k)_{k=1}^{N_{\delta}}$.